Dr. Chelsea Gardner

 TEACHING & PEDAGOGY

-My teaching covers many areas of the ancient Mediterranean, including Greek & Latin language and literature, the history of the Graeco-Roman world from the prehistory to late antiquity, mythology, religion & sacred space, and women, gender & sexuality in antiquity.
-I specialize in courses on archaeological topics, such as: Introduction to Archaeology, Greek & Roman Art & Archaeology, Archaeology of Daily Life, and Ancient Sanctuaries.
+My teaching covers many areas of the ancient Mediterranean, including the history of the Graeco-Roman world from the prehistory to late antiquity; mythology, religion, and sacred space; women, gender, and sexuality; and Latin.
+I specialize in courses on archaeological topics, such as: Introduction to Archaeology (CLAS 1803); Greek and Roman Art and Archaeology (CLAS 2663 and 2673); Archaeology of Daily Life (CLAS 2733); and Greek Sanctuaries (CLAS 3663).

-I believe strongly in a multi-disciplinary and a hands-on, experiential approach to teaching and learning, both within the traditional undergraduate classroom as well as on archaeological field projects, study abroad opportunities, and through workshops and other public-facing activities.
-My primary objective as a teacher is to enable my students not only to think analytically and critically about our interpretation of the texts and material culture of the ancient world, but to contextualize said information from antiquity and to apply it in such a way so as to better understand the modern world in which we live.
-The skills I impart in the classroom prepare students to be productive and engaged citizens and potential future academics themselves.
+I believe in a hands-on approach to teaching and learning, both within the traditional classroom as well as on archaeological field projects, study abroad opportunities, and through workshops and other public-facing activities.
+My primary goal as a teacher is to enable my students not only to think analytically and critically about the texts and material culture of the ancient world, but to contextualize this information from antiquity and to apply it in a way that helps us better understand the modern world we live in.

-My teaching is also grounded in the instruction of the Digital Humanities, and I incorporate skills such as website-building, database management, social media interaction, and artifact digitization into the classroom so as to provide valuable training that will benefit students regardless of their future careers.
+My teaching is also rooted in the instruction of the Digital Humanities, and I incorporate skills like website-building, database management, social media interaction, and artifact digitization into the classroom so that I can provide valuable training that will benefit students in their future careers.
 Ultimately, I believe that students learn best when challenged, informed, and inspired, and I strive to achieve all three both inside and outside of the classroom.

 Select Undergraduate Classroom Projects

-Women in Antiquity: A collaborative project for the study of women in the ancient world; contributions by undergraduate students in courses on women, gender, & sexuality in antiquity.
+Women in Antiquity: A collaborative project for the study of women in the ancient world; contributions by undergraduate students in courses on women, gender, & sexuality in antiquity (CLAS 3123).
+One student'spage about Women in Attic Vase Painting won an Acadia WGST CFUW award!

-WikiEducation: I teach with Wikipedia in many of my undergraduate courses (Introduction to World Mythology, Classical Greece: State and Society; Rome: Republic and Empire) and students work on improving Wikipedia instead of writing a traditional research paper.
+WikiEducation: I teach with Wikipedia in many of my undergraduate courses (Introduction to World Mythology, Classical Greece: State and Society; Rome: Republic and Empire; Ancient Sparta and Modern Identity) and students work on improving Wikipedia instead of writing a traditional research paper.
 These assignments provide an opportunity for students to engage with impactful research that will affect global knowledge on various topics.
+One student's entry on Black Soup appeared as a "Did You Know?" feature on Wikipedia's homepage!

 Interactive Visual Map of Rome on Instagram by Nick Despres